 Offer a larger security deposit

-Where state law permits, offering an additional month's deposit reduces the landlord's perceived risk.
-It signals commitment and gives them a cushion that makes the application feel lower stakes despite the bankruptcy.
-This works — I've seen it move the needle on borderline decisions.
+Where state law permits, offering an additional month's deposit reduces perceived risk.
+It signals commitment and gives the landlord a cushion that makes the application feel lower stakes despite the bankruptcy.
+On borderline decisions, this can move the needle.
+When you eventually move out, use the Security Deposit Return Tool to request it back with a clear, organized written letter.

 Use a co-signer

-A financially strong co-signer can make a significant difference when bankruptcy is blocking independent approval.
+A financially strong co-signer can make a significant difference when bankruptcy is the primary obstacle.
 The co-signer takes on legal liability for rent, which reduces the landlord's exposure to your credit history.
-It's not a perfect solution — not everyone has someone willing to do it — but when it's available, it's one of the most effective tools there is.
+Not everyone has someone willing to do this — but when it's available, it's one of the most effective tools in a post-bankruptcy application.

 Write a Letter of Explanation